Professor. Lawyer. Advocate. Advisor.

 Awards: Ben Hardy Faculty Excellence Award for Outstanding Teaching, Scholarship, and Service (2022), Inaugural Faculty Diversity Award (2022), University of Mississippi Isom Center for Women and Gender Studies Fellowship (for the project The Legal Consequences of Conflating and Appropriating Slavery Abolition) (2021-2023)

-Service: Vice Chair, ABA Criminal Justice Section, Academics Committee (2021-Present); Chair, Supplemental Document Committee, Lutie A. Lytle Black Women Law Faculty Workshop
+Service: Vice Chair, ABA Criminal Justice Section, Academics Committee (2021-Present); Chair, Lutie Lytle, Supplemental Documents Committee (2022 – Present)

 TEACHING AND RESEARCH INTERESTS